Middle School | Grades 6 - 8

 Study Hall is generally offered every day.
 Students report to their study hall teacher and begin their homework.
 During this time, if they need assistance or need to make up work due to an absence, they may sign out to go to another teacher.
 This is a time when teachers can provide help for students.
 For example, if a student is struggling with a concept taught in class, the student or the teacher can request that they work together during the study hall period.

 Middle school students use technology throughout the day both in their classrooms and in our state-of-the art computer lab equipped with 21.5" iMac computers.
 All middle school students are required to have a personal iPad or MacBook laptop (depending on grade level) and technology is integrated within the academic disciplines.
 Design Technology is a core subject for all middle school students.
 In this signature course at CDS, students learn how to use the design cycle to devise creative and practical solutions to given tasks.
 Every classroom is equipped with an LCD projector which is used for teacher directed lessons and for students to share their work and projects.
-The entire middle school and the school media center are on a secure, filtered, wireless network.
+The entire middle school is on a secure, filtered, wireless network.

 Middle School Assembly